Zadigo/django_mcp/django_mcp/resources/asyncio/coroutines_tasks.md

 Directly calling `blocking_io()` in any coroutine would block the event loop for its duration, resulting in an additional 1 second of run time.
 Instead, by using `asyncio.to_thread()`, we can run it in a separate thread without blocking the event loop.

-Note
+> [!NOTE]

-Due to the [GIL](https://docs.python.org/3/glossary.html#term-GIL), `asyncio.to_thread()` can typically only be used to make IO-bound functions non-blocking.
+> Due to the [GIL](https://docs.python.org/3/glossary.html#term-GIL), `asyncio.to_thread()` can typically only be used to make IO-bound functions non-blocking.
 However, for extension modules that release the GIL or alternative Python implementations that don’t have one, `asyncio.to_thread()` can also be used for CPU-bound functions.

-Added in version 3.9.

 ### Scheduling From Other Threads